 Appendix H contains superseded SSAPs and nullified interpretations and is posted for public reference on the Statutory Accounting Principles (E) Working Group web page at

 https://content.naic.org/cmte_e_app_sapwg.htm.
+Nullified guidance is shown as shaded text in Appendix H.

 Proposed Revisions to SSAP No. 40—Real Estate Investments - delete the paragraphs previously shown as shaded, with subsequent paragraphs to be renumbered, and add additional references to SSAP No. 90.